 This procedure covers the general guidelines for soldering through hole components using a point-to-point soldering method.
 There is basically only one style of through-hole component.
-Whether there are a few leads or many or whether the component is large or small, the soldering principles are the same.
+The soldering principles are the same whether there are a few leads or many or whether the component is large or small.

 Minimum Skill Level - Intermediate